11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 You're here because tracking your food shouldn't eat up your day.
 You want a MyFitnessPal alternative that feels fast, supportive, and actually fun to open.
 This guide walks you through the top options and shows you why Hoot is the standout pick if you're busy, goal-focused, and tired of clunky logging.

-MFP is now the undisputed 800-lb gorilla of calorie tracking.
+MFP is now the undisputed 800-pound gorilla of calorie tracking.
 It's consolidating competitors instead of fixing its own product.
 And its most loyal users are paying the price.

 That's what this guide is for.